top of page

 The sessions underscored the importance of partnerships between AfricaRice, CGIAR, national agricultural research systems (NARS), and development partners.
 Discussions emphasized inclusive frameworks, innovative tools, and investment strategies to unlock the agricultural potential of Africa’s lowlands while safeguarding environmental sustainability.

 “Partnership is critical, but getting it right is the real challenge.
 It is key to start by mapping what we need and identifying the right partners.
-In the development sector where CGIAR operates, partnerships must ensure we address the needs of those requiring our innovations while co-innovating effectively.” explained Dr. Cargele Masso, Director of CGIAR’s Impact Area Platform.
+In the development sector where CGIAR operates, partnerships must ensure we address the needs of those requiring our innovations while co-innovating effectively.” highlighted Dr. Cargele Masso, Director of CGIAR’s Impact Area Platform.
 Scaling innovations requires more than donor-driven funding: it demands country investments and collaboration with development banks and the range of partners must be broad, ensuring no one is left behind; added Dr. Cargele.

 AfricaRice’s active role at UNCCD CoP16 reaffirmed its leadership in leveraging science and partnerships to drive sustainable transformation in African agriculture.
 Through collaborative action, the restoration of Africa’s lowlands can become a reality, contributing to food security, ecosystem services, and resilient livelihoods.